debashmitap/Adaptive-TIM/README.md

 ## To generate your own random graph

 Run the Python script random_gg.py to generate your own NetworkX Erdos-Renyi graph.
 In the function, gnp_random_graph(n,p,seed=None,directed=boolean): change the value of n to represent the number of nodes in the graph (it is set to 100000), p is the probability of edge creation (it is set to 0.01), directed is set to TRUE because it is a directed graph.
+The *NetworkX graph library (https://networkx.org/documentation/stable/reference/generators.html* has all the graph generating funtions.